SINGLE TOOTH MISSING

 Tooth-supported fixed bridge

-A traditional bridge involves grinding down adjacent teeth to support the bridge.
-It is a stable solution with good esthetics and function that is fairly easy to install.
+A traditional bridge consists of a false tooth or teeth connected between two crowns.
 However, this alternative has two main disadvantages: continuous bone resorption in the edentulous area (the area without a tooth), and removing the protective enamel of the healthy teeth in order to have a bridge placed.
 This bridge will have to be replaced several times throughout your lifetime.

 Removable partial denture